Mouni Sadhu: Influences

-Mouni Sadhu highly appreciated 'The Imitation of Christ' and also the 'Vivekachudamani' ('Crest Jewel of Wisdom') of Sri Shankaracharya (Adi Sankara) the classic treatise of Advaita Vedanta, both of which he quoted extensively in his first published booklet 'Quem Sou Eu' ('Who am I?') published in Curitiba, Brazil, in 1948.
-Both of these works he subsequently quotes in all of his books and particularly as themes for meditation.
-About this time, Mouni Sadhu came into contact with the head of the Ramakrishna Mission in Paris, the eminent Swami Siddheshwarananda, whom the Ashram of Sri Maharshi recommended him to visit.
+Mouni Sadhu highly appreciated The Imitation of Christ and the Vivekachudamani ("Crest Jewel of Wisdom") of Sri Shankaracharya (Adi Sankara), the classic treatise of Advaita Vedanta, both of which he quoted extensively in his first published booklet Quem Sou Eu ("Who am I?"), published in Curitiba, Brazil, in 1948.
+He continued to quote both works throughout his books, particularly as themes for meditation.
+Around this time, he came into contact with the head of the Ramakrishna Mission in Paris, the eminent Swami Siddheswarananda.